sbadrieva/ExcelProjects/[Excel, Tableau] HR_Analysis_Dashboard/README.md

 <br>

 ## Business Problem and Motivation
 The goal of this project is to provide insights to the attrition within a company.
-Which grouups of people are leaving the company at higher rates, and can we figure out why these specific groups are leaving?
+Which groups of people are leaving the company at higher rates, and can we figure out why these specific groups are leaving?

 <br>